Lou Jensen: Biography

 On 30 May 1941 he married Olive Margaret Magee and together had two daughters.
 Jensen died in Bundaberg in July 2003.

-Public career
+Political career

 When the Independent member for Bundaberg, Ted Walsh, retired at the 1969 Queensland state election, Jensen, a member of the Labor Party, won the seat.
 He held Bundaberg until the 1977 state election when he was defeated by Jim Blake.

 For the last few weeks of his political career he sat as an Independent.
 This was due to the Labor Party increasing its members' levy from two per cent to 3.5 per cent in order to increase funds.
 Jensen raised the matter in the House and as a result was subsequently disendorsed by the party for the 1977 election in favour of Blake.
 He once wore a red T-shirt into parliament with "I'm a Labor rebel man" written on it to win a $50 bet with a friend.
 He was the Shadow Minister for Lands, Forestry and Water Resources during 1975–1976.